Dallas: (972) 548-0088

-Your home’s exposure to the sun is mostly vertical, so we always say to start from the top down.
-When you address your attic space using radiant barrier, foil or copper to reflect the heat, or you add in tons of airflow to get some good air exchange up there and keep the heat down, you control most of your home’s exposure to the sun from the top down.
+Your home’s exposure to the sun is primarily vertical, so we always say to start from the top down.
+When you address your attic space using a radiant barrier, foil, or copper to reflect the heat, or you add in tons of airflow to get some good air exchange up there and keep the heat down, you control most of your home’s exposure to the sun from the top down.

 Once you get control of the attic temperature, insulation keeps rooms at a consistent temperature.
-It keeps the cooler air down where you want it in the summer, and keeps heat from escaping in the winter.
-It’s important to make sure that your insulation levels are appropriate throughout the house.
+It keeps the cooler air down where you want it in the summer and keeps heat from escaping in the winter.
+It’s essential to ensure that your insulation levels are appropriate throughout the house.
 But if you control the attic space well, you might not need as much insulation.

 Don’t forget about your walls.
-It’s important that your walls are properly insulated as well.
+Your walls must be adequately insulated as well.
 Sometimes older houses don’t have any wall insulation!

-But remember: You can have three feet of insulation in your attic to keep your house cool, but that does nothing for the systems that are in your attic!
-That insulation is not protecting the equipment and ductwork that are in your attic.
+But remember: You can have three feet of insulation in your attic to keep your house cool, but that does nothing for the systems in your attic!
+That insulation does not protect the equipment and ductwork in your attic.

 So get control of your attic space!
 This will cool your house down in the summer and keep it warmer in the winter.
 Address insulation levels in the attic and the walls, and weatherize by getting control of all the doors, windows, the attic hatch, and any places where air might escape.

-As always, we’re happy to come out to take a look at your attic and see how you can be more comfortable and save money on your electric bills!
+As always, we’re happy to look at your attic and see how you can be more comfortable and save money on your electric bills!